 Important points to be noted for safe lashing and de-lashing operation

-- Wear all the required Personal protective equipments (PPE) such as reflective vest, steel toe shoes, hard helmet, gloves etc.
+- Wear all the required Personal protective equipment (PPE) such as a reflective vest, steel toe shoes, hard helmet, gloves etc.

 - Stretch and warm up your muscles prior to working as it is a strenuous physical job.

-- Try using back support belt and always use your knee to lift.
+- Try using a back support belt and always use your knee to lift.

 - Be cautious while walking around the ship as the ship structure can be a tripping hazard.

 - Be careful from slip, trip and fall while boarding or leaving ship from gangway with carrying loads

 - Do not walk under suspended load i.e. gantry, hanging container etc.

 - Work platforms, railings, steps, and catwalks must be inspected prior to the starting of operations.